At Endon Hall Primary & Nursery School, we recognise that good practice in assessment:

 - Fosters a shared involvement and responsibility between school and home

-Assessment is not an end in itself; its main purpose is to support teaching and learning by identifying what children already know and can do and what their next step should be.
-Therefore, assessments are made on an on-going basis and assessment documents are regularly updated.
+Assessment is not an end in itself; its main purpose is to support teaching and learning by identifying what children already know and can do and what their next steps should be.
+Therefore, assessments are made on an on-going basis.
 Assessment is an integral part of teaching and learning which is evident in every lesson.

 - Marking work (oral or written feedback)

-- Continually evidencing/cross referencing learning towards end of year expectations
+- Evidencing/cross referencing learning towards end of year expectations

 - Observing children – this includes listening to how they describe their work and their reasoning

 - Questioning, using open questions, phrased to invite children to explore their ideas and reasoning

 - Asking children to communicate their thinking in different ways

 End of Year expectation documents are used to track children and allow for the use of the methods listed above in building a record of each child’s progress in the core subjects.
 Click below to find out more about the end of year expectations for each year group.